 If you prefer to serve a similar dish to a larger crowd, give our garlic herb prime rib roast a try!

-How to cook ribeye steak in frying pan
+How to cook ribeye steak in the oven

-- As with any raw meat, I always rinse and pat my ribeye steaks dry with a paper towel.
+- Rinse and pat the steak– As with any raw meat, I always rinse and pat my ribeye steaks dry with a paper towel.

-- Now drizzle a generous amount of olive oil over the rib eye steak and massage the pressed garlic over the entire steaks.
+- Season the steak– Now drizzle a generous amount of olive oil over the rib eye steak and massage the pressed garlic over the entire steaks.
 Now season them with your favorite steak seasoning.
 I love using Weber’s Chicago steak seasoning for this rib eye steak recipe.

-- Sear each side of the rib eye steak in the cast iron pan then finish them off in the oven with a slice of butter on top.
+- Pan sear and finish in oven– Sear each side of the rib eye steak in the cast iron pan then finish them off in the oven with a slice of butter on top.

 Ribeye steak temperature